Cirali Protocol

 The people building it.

 Cirali was founded by Toby Thompkins and Jeremy Hollister, working with collaborators across West Africa, Europe, and the broader DeFi and impact ecosystems.
-The Protocol is being built natively on a leading decentralised stablecoin protocol, and the team is in active conversation with cooperative federations, social enterprise networks, and impact-aligned capital partners.
+The Protocol is being built in the open.

 Inspired?
 Curious?
 Have feedback or advice?